vivaldy22/simpleRestApiLA/README.md

       net stop MySQL
     ```
     - If the commands doesn't work, you need to search how to stop mysql service for your OS.
+5. If you any error after executin `docker-compose up --build` try to run it with `sudo` so the command should be something like this `sudo docker-compose up --build`

 ## Execution without Docker